Mi-Jeong

 invention is able to produce waves having energy density values

 that are below 0.1 mJ/mm2 or even as low as 0.000 001 mJ/mm2.
-In a
+In

-preferred embodiment, those low end values range between 0.1-0.001
+a preferred embodiment, those low end values range between

-mJ/mm2.
-With these low energy densities, side effects are reduced
+0.1-0.001 mJ/mm2.
+With these low energy densities, side effects

-possibility of harming surface tissue is reduced when using an
+Additionally, the possibility of harming surface tissue is

-apparatus of the present invention that generates unfocused waves
+reduced when using an apparatus of the present invention that

-having planar, nearly plane, convergent or divergent
+generates unfocused waves having planar, nearly plane,

-characteristics and larger transmission areas compared to
+convergent or divergent characteristics and larger transmission

-apparatuses using a focused shock wave source that need to be
+areas compared to apparatuses using a focused shock wave source

-moved around to cover the treated area.
-The apparatus of the
+that need to be moved around to cover the treated area.
+The

-lowering the energy output.
+in terms of lowering the energy output.

 [0114] The treatment of the above mentioned plant tissue or body